 Eclipse glasses and sunglasses might look somewhat similar, but they are made of very different materials.
 You should never look directly at the sun while wearing sunglasses, no matter how tinted your lenses may be.

-Sunglasses are typically made of glass, plastic or some kind of polycarbonate material, while solar filters are made of one of two materials: polyester film coated in aluminum, or something called "black polymer," Fienberg explained.
+Sunglasses tend to be made of glass, plastic or some kind of polycarbonate material, while solar filters are made of one of two materials: polyester film coated in aluminum, or something called 'black polymer', Fienberg explained.
 Most eclipse glasses and solar viewers use the black polymer, which is a flexible resin infused with carbon particles.
 Both types of filters will reduce visible light down to safe levels.